stagehacks/Stream-Deck-Module/README.md

 ## Extracting the module from a Stream Deck

-The module is accessed by removing the cover plate of the Stream Deck MK2.
+The module is accessed by removing the faceplate of the Stream Deck MK2.
 It's only held on with snaps, but they're very tight!
-[This video](https://www.youtube.com/watch?v=8ENbCPJs_Pw) from Elgato may be of help with removing the cover.
+[This video](https://www.youtube.com/watch?v=8ENbCPJs_Pw) from Elgato may be of help with removing the faceplate.

 The module is not glued or fastened into the shell.
-Rather, it fits snugly into notches in the plastic form and is held in by the cover plate.
-After the cover plate is removed, the module should fall right out after a gentle shake.
+Rather, it fits snugly into notches in the plastic form and is held in by the faceplate.
+After the faceplate is removed, the module should fall right out after a gentle shake.

 When designing your own enclosure, it seems best to mount it the way Elgato did.
 Sandwich the module between two plates, being careful to only touch the outer few mm of the back of the module.